BetterDiscord/docs/docs/plugins/publishing/distribution.md

 ### Your README

-Your README for your plugin updates separately from your plugin and can be updated at any time by updating it in your GitHub repository.
+Your README for your addon updates separately from your addon and can be updated at any time by updating it in your GitHub repository.
 Unlike addons, this has no review system so you don't have to wait for someone to approve of it to see it update on the website.